kubevela/kubevela/README.md

 # KubeVela

-KubeVela is the platform engine to create *developer-centric* experience on Kubernetes, in a scalable approach.
+KubeVela is a modern application delivery system.
+It brings *Developer Centric* experience to Kubernetes based application deployment, in a robust, repeatable and modularized approach.

 ## Community